Jazz, Pistons win as NBA Summer League action resumes | New Country 923

 Tony Bradley had 19 points and 14 rebounds and the Utah Jazz defeated the Oklahoma City Thunder 78-68 on Saturday as NBA Summer League play resumed in Las Vegas one day after an earthquake in the area forced two games to be shortened and another to be canceled.

-The NBA Summer League games are being played at two venues — the Thomas & Mack Center and Cox Pavilion at UNLV.
+The NBA Summer League games are being played at two venues on the UNLV campus — the Thomas & Mack Center and Cox Pavilion.
 The NBA said a survey was completed by two separate independent structural engineers on Saturday, which determined the facilities were safe.

 The overhead scoreboard at the Thomas & Mack Center swayed during the quake, which caused major concern about safety.
 The floor in the Cox arena sustained minor damage that was repaired.